ErikaMolnar/time_tracker_vscode/README.md

 # **Time Tracker Extension for VS Code**

-This is the README for your extension "timetracker".
+This is the README for the extension "timetracker".

 ![Time Tracker](Screenshot.png)